dracupid/nobone/doc/readme.ejs.md

 ## Overview

-A server library ties to understand what developers really need.
+A server library tries to understand what developers really need.

 The philosophy behind NoBone is providing possibilities rather than telling developers what they should do.
 All the default behaviors are